panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 message; // => 'Hello, Cristina!'
 ```

-The problem with the above code is the reuse difficulty: what if you want to reuse the greeting logic in multiple places?
+A problem with the above code is the reuse difficulty: what if you want to reuse the greeting logic in multiple places?
 A function can help!

 Let's create a function `greet(person)` that accepts a `person` argument.
-This function returns the greet message:
+The should return the greeting message:

 ```javascript
 function greet(person) {